Show your confidence without uttering a word.

 10. Receive the nonverbal cues.

-Also, lack of focus and visual attention is a sign of low confidence in body language.
-As people with low confidence body language tend to be reluctant in listening.
+Also, lack of focus and visual attention is a sign of low confidence in body language as people with little confidence body language tend to be reluctant to listen.

 11. Use your hands consciously

-A powerful body language is incomplete without the involvement of the most powerful organ, hands.
+An influential body language is incomplete without the involvement of the most powerful organ, hands.
 Let them see it.
 Use it, let the hands speak.
-Imagine a scenario if I point my finger up towards the sky while asking you to look down, enough said I guess.
+Imagine a scenario if I point my finger up towards the sky while asking you to look down, enough said, I guess.
 Let them synchronize with your words.

-And also while you communicate, don’t hide your hands in your pocket which also sort of creates an illusion that you are trying to hide something.
-Also, show your hands from the open side not otherwise to gain trust.
-This also shows that you have nothing to hide and are trustworthy.
+While you communicate, don’t hide your hands in your pocket, which also sort of creates an illusion that you are trying to hide something.
+Also, show your hands from the open side, not otherwise to gain trust; this also indicates that you have nothing to hide and are trustworthy.
 Openhand is a part of the body language of a confident leader.